 Before adding a boxed warning to a medication or medical device, the FDA must have evidence that the drug poses a significant risk.
 This evidence comes from observations and studies conducted after a drug has been on the market.

-Unfortunately, this means that new drugs that have just hit the market typically will not have these warnings.
-People who take new drugs are at the highest risk of suffering from a serious unknown side effect.
+Unfortunately, this means that new drugs that have just hit the market typically will not have these warnings and people who take these drugs may be at increased risk for a serious unknown side effect.

 The FDA doesn’t often remove warnings, but when it does it requires clinical evidence proving that the drug’s risks are less severe than previous studies show.